needle-mirror/com.unity.burst/Documentation~/Burst.md

    * The **Enhanced Disassembly** option colorizes the **Assembly** View and inserts the source C# statements, correlating the assembly code with the source file, line and statement.
    * The **Safety Checks** option generates code that includes container access safety checks (e.g check if a job is writing to a native container that is readonly).

-> NOTE: While the inspector can disassemble for `AVX`, `AVX2`, `AVX512` CPU architectures, these architectures are currently not supported by Burst at runtime.
-They will fallback to `SSE4`

 ## Command-line Options

 You can pass the following options to the Unity Editor on the command line to control Burst: